What Is Hot Spot On Dog?

 Can I use hydrogen peroxide on my dog’s hot spot?

 Hydrogen peroxide does kill some bacteria but at the risk of damaging healthy skin cells such as fibroblasts that are crucial for proper wound healing.
-In other words, it does not help to heal a wound!
+In other words, it does not help to heal a wound or a dog’s hot spot!
 There are other wound cleansing options that do not harm healthy skin cells.

 While there are many uses for hydrogen peroxide, it is not good on wounds.
 If you still have a bottle of hydrogen peroxide in your medicine cabinet, use it for home cleaning instead.

-Listerine is a mouthwash and is not designed to be used on dog skin.
-Neither has it been tested for treating a skin problem in humans or animals without harm.
-It contains alcohol and other ingredients that can irritate the skin and slow wound healing.
+Listerine is a mouthwash and is not designed to be used on dog skin or dog hot spots.
+It has not been tested for treating a skin problem in humans or animals without harm.
+Listerine contains alcohol and other ingredients that can irritate the skin and slow wound healing.